-As individuals, agents and representatives must respect their regulatory obligations, codes of conduct/ethics of insurers and distribution firms.
-They must maintain an appropriate level of professional knowledge and experience, integrity and competence and collaborate with insurers and distribution firms with which they work to achieve fair treatment of customers.
+Agents and representatives must respect their regulatory obligations, codes of conduct/ethics of Insurers and Distribution Firms.
+They must maintain an appropriate level of professional knowledge and experience, integrity and competence.
+Insurers, Distribution Firms, agents and representatives should collaborate to achieve fair treatment of Customers.